chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 ## Gateway Performance and Security

-{{STAR}} is a proposed system for privacy-preserving data collection aimed at the heavy hitters problem.
-For privacy reasons, it is important that client reports, containing their individual measurements, are separated from any client identifying information, including their IP address.
-STAR can use OHTTP to send client reports, but it requires the Oblivious Gateway Resource to produce an encrypted acknowledgement to the clients for every report.
+In privacy-preserving data collection systems, it is important that client reports containing their individual measurements are separated from any client identifying information, including their IP address.
+A protocol like the {{STAR}} proposal, which otherwise enforces privacy through filtering for heavy-hitters in the report data, can use OHTTP to send client reports to achieve this.

-Depending on the Oblivious Gateway Resource implementation and scale of deployment, this can lead to reduced performance.
+However, OHTTP normally requires the Oblivious Gateway Resource produce an encrypted acknowledgement for every client report.
+Depending on the implementation and scale of deployment, this requirement can lead to reduced performance.
 It also requires the Oblivious Gateway Resource to have access to the private key necessary to process the Encapsulated Request carrying a report and produce a response.

 Unreliable data transmission would allow the Oblivious Gateway Resource to return an unencrypted acknowledgement of receipt, buffer Encapsulated Requests for future